raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ### Ideas

-- Now you can create images on your LED matrix in two different ways, try creating your own images or sprites.
+- Now that you can create images on your LED matrix in two different ways, try creating your own images or sprites.
 - Can you alternate between images to create an animation?
 Check out this [Geek Gurl Diaries](https://www.youtube.com/watch?v=b84EywkQ3HI) video for some inspiration.

 ## Setting orientation